TriVLA: A Triple-System-Based Unified Vision-Language-Action Model with Episodic World Modeling for General Robot Control: Related Work

 \section{Related Work}

-\paragraph{Vision-language-action models.} Previous works~\cite{ahn2022can, driess2023palm, huang2023voxposer, huang2024rekep} facilitate robotic understanding of language instructions and visual inputs to autonomously generate task plans.
-Concurrently, vision-language-action (VLA) models exploit the innate reasoning capacity of VLMs to predict low-level SE(3) poses.
-In particular, RT2~\cite{brohan2023rt} discretizes 7-DoF actions into bins for autoregressive pose prediction.
-Extending this approach, ManipLLM~\cite{li2024manipllm} integrates affordance priors via chain-of-thought reasoning, whereas OpenVLA~\cite{kim2024openvla} conducts large-scale pretraining on the Open X-Embodiment dataset~\cite{o2023open}, thereby improving generalization.
-FAST~\cite{pertsch2025fast} utilizes the discrete cosine transform to facilitate efficient and scalable training of autoregressive VLA models.
-The dual-system architectures of GR00T N1~\cite{bjorck2025gr00t} and Hi Robot~\cite{shi2025hi}, motivated by human cognition models, empower robots to reason about unfamiliar scenarios, robustly manage real-world variability, and accelerate learning of new tasks.
-Several VLA methods~\cite{liu2024robomamba, huang2024manipvqa, li2023vision, wu2023unleashing} enable continuous action prediction by integrating policy heads like MLPs or LSTMs~\cite{graves2012long}, and applying regression loss within imitation learning frameworks.
-Nevertheless, these approaches predominantly capture static information and insufficiently leverage dynamics present in sequential demonstrations, largely due to reliance on only one or two current sampled images.
-Therefore, exploiting the intrinsic strengths of VLMs to construct VLA models capable of robust manipulation in dynamic environments is imperative.
-Our proposed TriVLA employs a triple-system architecture to incorporate physical dynamics into policy learning.
+\paragraph{Vision-language-action models.} Previous studies~\cite{ahn2022can, driess2023palm, huang2023voxposer, huang2024rekep} have advanced robotic comprehension of language and vision to autonomously generate task plans.
+Vision-language-action (VLA) models leverage VLMs' reasoning capabilities for SE(3) pose prediction: RT2~\cite{brohan2023rt} binarizes 7-DoF actions for autoregressive prediction; ManipLLM~\cite{li2024manipllm} incorporates affordance priors and chain-of-thought reasoning; OpenVLA~\cite{kim2024openvla} pretrains on Open X-Embodiment~\cite{o2023open} for improved generalization; and FAST~\cite{pertsch2025fast} introduces discrete cosine transform for efficient scalability.
+Cognitively inspired dual-systems like GR00T N1~\cite{bjorck2025gr00t} and Hi Robot~\cite{shi2025hi} enhance adaptation to novel scenarios and accelerate task learning.
+Additionally, various VLA approaches~\cite{liu2024robomamba, huang2024manipvqa, li2023vision, wu2023unleashing} achieve continuous action prediction by integrating policy heads (e.g., MLP, LSTM~\cite{graves2012long}) with regression losses in imitation learning.
+Previous approaches are mostly static.
+They rely on current observations and ignore sequential dynamics.
+As a result, these methods cannot encode temporally extended experiences, which are crucial for robust performance in dynamic environments.
+In contrast, TriVLA uses a unified triple-system architecture.
+This design enables robots to interpret complex prompts and perform long-horizon manipulation tasks across various scenarios.